How to Send Books to Kindle with Calibre: A Step-by-Step Guide in 2025

 Confirm that the information is filled in correctly and click "Test email" to check if the email can be sent successfully.

-Step 4: Send books to Kindle
+Step 4: Send Books from Calibre to Kindle Wirelessly

 Close the "Preferences" interface.
 Now select the books you want to send, and choose "Connect / Share" in the menu bar.
 Then select "Email to ..." to send the books to the Kindle's receiving email address.
 Next, open the Kindle and connect to the network to receive the books.
 Now you can read these books on Kindle.